Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

-In 2021 Cisco published a white paper ``Secure Development Lifecycle''~\cite{cisco2021}, describing their secure-by-design philosophy.
-We briefly call it the Cisco methodology.

-Cisco considers the planning phase to be the crucial phase because it is a starting point for incorporating defense-in-depth techniques.
-Furthermore, as the main focus of Cisco is cloud-based technologies, Cisco pays attention to planning the security of the cloud-based technologies, using SOC 2 Type II, and ISO 27001 industry certifications.
+In 2021, Cisco published a white paper ``Secure Development Lifecycle''~\cite{cisco2021}, which outlines their secure-by-design philosophy.
+This approach, referred to as the Cisco methodology, emphasizes the importance of the planning phase in incorporating defense-in-depth techniques.
+Given Cisco's primary focus on cloud-based technologies, they also prioritize the security planning of these technologies, adhering to industry certifications such as SOC 2 Type II and ISO 27001.

-The developing phase in Cisco involves internal security training to improve the engineers' security knowledge.
-As this process is ongoing, we put it in the education and awareness phase in Table~\ref{tab:waterfall}.
+The developing phase at Cisco includes internal security training programs designed to enhance the engineers' knowledge of security practices.
+This ongoing process is categorized under the education and awareness phase in Table~\ref{tab:waterfall}.

-During the launch phase, Cisco pays attention to security readiness to prepare a product for customer use and to check the critical security and privacy controls.
-In the company there is also a channel (Product Security Incident Response Team (PSIRT)) between the company and customers to mitigate critical security risks.
+During the launch phase, Cisco places significant emphasis on security readiness to ensure products are prepared for customer use, including thorough checks of critical security and privacy controls.
+Additionally, the company maintains a channel known as the Product Security Incident Response Team that facilitates communication and collaboration with customers in order to address critical security risks effectively.